codebykat/blog/source/_posts/2012-07-23-remote-api-authentication-with-rails-3-using-activeresource-and-devise.markdown

 If you examine the request sent to the backend, you'll see that it now contains a "HTTP-AUTHORIZATION" header.
 So far, so good.

 Side note: If you have multiple ActiveResource models interacting with the backend, you will have to set the user on each one.
 For example: "Group.user = session[:auth_token]".
-The user will then be sent for every Group request, such as Group.find, Group.create, etc.
+The "user" (i.e., token) will then be sent for every Group request, such as Group.find, @group.save, etc.

-Now ActiveResource is sending the auth_token in the header, but the backend is expecting it to be a GET or POST parameter.
+Now ActiveResource is sending the auth_token in the header, but the backend is expecting to find it as a GET or POST parameter.
 So we need a little hack on the backend to fish it out, thus allowing Devise to continue transparently handling authentication.

 To the backend code!